Mary Arden's Farm

 - Explore our nature trails, discovering abundant wildlife including woodpeckers and rabbits along the way

-- Enjoy refreshments and light meals served all day in the cafe
+- Enjoy refreshments and light meals, including our Tudor inspired specials in the cafe

 - Kids under 10 can enjoy our timber framed adventure playground